amonks/installations-2015/sofar.md

 By revealing the market value of consumer data, `sellf.org` creates and investigates a world where consumerism can be self supporting.
 Can you make a living by publishing how you spend that living?

 More importantly, `sellf.org` seeks to attack the current form of the relationship between Big Data Collection and the public.

-#### For sellers

-There's an enormous market for data about you—your location, your purchasing habits, your interests.
-Many of the websites and services you use, the stores you visit, and the devices you carry are constantly scrambling to collect this data and sell it to the highest bidder.

-But nobody has more access to valuable data about you than you do.

-With Sellf, you can create a data product far more valuable than what anyone else could collect.
-Companies like Facebook and Google put millions of dollars into correlating datasets together, but you can sell all of your data as a single package.
-Google and Facebook can't compete.

-#### For buyers

-Data mining allows us to advertise more cheaply and effectively than ever thought possible.
-Don't just target demographics, target conditions: `just stopped at atm`, `good mood`, `hungry`, `drunk`.

-By collecting all of a consumer's data from every source with consent, `sellf.org` offers a revolutionary data resolution, enabling you to sell many times more for every advertising dollar.

 ##### What happens to data collected online anyway?